-Alongside their Annual Report (last published December 2015 using inspections data as of 31st August 2015), Ofsted produces various analysis to show Local Authority Performance.
-We wanted to provide similar analysis but base it on all of the very latest inspections, as of now, rather than as of August 2013.
+Ofsted produces an annual report each December using inspections up to the end of August.
+Ofsted produces various analysis to show Local Authority Performance.
+We wanted to provide similar analysis but base it on all of the very latest inspections, based on the current date, rather than as of last August.
 Below is a table that does just that and gets updated every night.
 Our data engineers have listed a few pointers to help to you make the most of this.

-- Pupil counts are sourced from the January 2015 school census (specifically the Headcount of pupils column from the underlying data of SFR16/2015).
+- Pupil counts are sourced from the January school census.
 This is rounded to the nearest 5 and an X is assumed to be 1 pupil.
 Where there is no school census headcount we fall back to the Number of Pupils value from EduBase.
 If neither of the previous are present we use the EduBase School Capacity figure.

-- The list of schools as well as each school’s phase and region is sourced from EduBase as of October 2014.
+- The list of schools as well as each school’s phase and region is sourced from EduBase.
 Only those marked as